DanishBukhari/smartvoiceai/README.md

 ```bash
 node pregen-audio.js
 ```
-- This will create 70+ MP3 files in the `public/` directory for instant playback of common phrases.
+- This will create MP3 files in the `public/` directory for instant playback of core/common phrases.
+- **You do NOT need to pre-generate every possible phrase.**
+- The bot will automatically generate and cache new AI-generated responses as MP3s in `public/` the first time they are needed.
-- Make sure you have enough ElevenLabs credits before running this command.
+- Make sure you have enough ElevenLabs credits before running this command for bulk pre-generation.

 4. **Push MP3 files to GitHub**
 - Ensure your `.gitignore` does **not** exclude `public/` or `*.mp3` files.